Smart Spending

 The Advancement of Smart Phones and How They Affect Us and the World

 Smartphones are by no means the only way we’ve converted our cities into more intelligent, interactive spaces, but they’re one of our most familiar methods.
 They’re involved in everything from noise pollution to global tracking systems and data gathering to urban planning.
+According to Pew Research Center’s mobile technology data, smartphone ownership has become nearly universal across most developed economies.
 They’re even considered a part of the new era of high-tech cities designed from scratch to be more forward-thinking and efficient.

 How smartphones affect the way we interact